Image of Provost Wayne Vaught

 Laurie Sharp

-Associate Provost - Academic Programs & Assessment
+Sr. Associate Provost - Academic Programs, Assessment & Accreditation

 Laurie joined UVU on August 16, 2022.
 Prior to joining UVU, Laurie enjoyed a 13-year career in higher education at public colleges and universities in Texas.
 She pioneeredthree leadership positions in Academic Administration within the Office of the Provost at Tarleton State University, serving as the first Assistant Vice President for Strategic Academic Initiatives, founding Dean of University College, and inaugural Assistant Dean of Undergraduate Studies for First- and Second-Year Experience.
 Before moving into academic administration, Laurie held the Dr. John G. O’Brien Distinguished Chair in Education endowed faculty position at West Texas A&M University and served as an assistant professor in the Department of Curriculum and Instruction at Tarleton State University.Laurie also taught courses in the Associate of Arts in Teaching degree program at Tarrant County College.
 Prior to higher education, Laurie was an elementaryschoolteacher in Texas and Florida public schools.